What are Quakers & Quakerism?

 Quakerism has its roots in Christianity, but emphasises individual experience over creeds, and embraces expressions of the spirit of love and truth in other religious traditions, in secular sources and in people’s lives.

 We meet together for worship based on silent waiting, in which we seek to come nearer to one another and to God.
 The Meeting for Worship begins as soon as anyone sits down in silence.
-Occasionally a meeting will pass in total silence.
 The silence may be broken by anyone who feels compelled to speak, pray or read.
-Such a contribution, if prompted by the spirit, enriches the gathered worship of the meeting.

 Everyone is welcome: Christians, those from other faiths and from none.
 In Sheffield Central Meeting, the children join us about 10 minutes before the end of our Meeting for Worship.